 Nazo Niku (謎肉: Mystery Meat)

-Since most people don’t know what ingredients are included in the meat cube, we Japanese call it “Nazo Niku (謎肉)”, which is literally translated into English as “Mystery Meat”.
+As most people don’t know what the meat topping is made with, we Japanese call that “Nazo Niku (謎肉)”, which is translated into English as “Mystery Meat”.

-By the way, in addition to the soy sauce flavor, the original curry flavor of Nissin Cup Noodles is also topped with the mystery meat cubes Nazo Niku.
+Today, in addition to the soy sauce flavor, the original curry flavor also contains the mystery meat Nazo Niku.

 The Secret Ingredients

-The company says that the mystery meat Nazo Niku in Nissin Cup Noodles is a freeze-dried food consisting of minced pork and vegetables.
+The mystery meat Nazo Niku in Nissin Cup Noodles is a freeze-dried food consisting of minced pork and vegetables.